MGallow/oral_manuscript/README.md

 # Oral Manuscript

-This is a working manuscript in preparation for my doctoral oral examination.
+This is a working manuscript in preparation for my oral examination.

-See the compiled document [here](https://mgallow.github.io/oral_manuscript/).
+See the compiled document [here](https://mgallow.github.io/oral_manuscript/). ([PDF](https://github.com/MGallow/oral_manuscript/blob/gh-pages/Manuscript.pdf))